 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Persistent cough is another matter.
-The most common causes are asthma or chronic obstructive pulmonary disease.
-But even with these diseases, coughing is minimized when inflammation in the lungs is kept under control.
+A persistent cough is another matter, though.
+The most common causes of a persistent cough are asthma or chronic obstructive pulmonary disease (COPD).
+But even with these diseases, coughing is minimized when inflammation in your lungs is kept under control.

-In heart failure, the heart contracts less forcefully than it should.
-This can allow fluid to back up in the lungs, creating a condition called pulmonary edema.
-The body coughs persistently in an effort to eliminate the excess fluid.
+In heart failure, your heart muscle has dysfunction that might be due to weak contraction or stiffness.
+This can allow fluid to back up in your lungs, creating a condition called pulmonary edema.
+Your body coughs persistently in an effort to eliminate the excess fluid.